maham511/JavaScript-Core-3-Coursework-Week1/mandatory/debugging-practice/task.md

 My website should be able to:

-- View a list of books that I've read
+- View a list of books that I've read - done
 - Add books to a list of books that I've read
   - Including title, author, number of pages and if I've read it
-  - If any of the information is missing it shouldn't add the book and should show an alert
+  - If any of the information is missing it shouldn't add the book and should show an alert - done
 - Remove books from my list

 ## Bugs to be fixed

-1. Website loads but nothing works in my javascript
+1. Website loads but nothing works in my javascript - fixed
-2. Website loads but nothing happens
+2. Website loads but nothing happens - fixed
 3. Error in console when you try to add a book
-4. It uses the title name as the author name
+4. It uses the title name as the author name - fixed
 5. Delete button is broken
-6. When I add a book that I say I've read - it saves the wrong answer
+6. When I add a book that I say I've read - it saves the wrong answer - fixed

 I think there are other some other small bugs in my code...but I'm lazy so I can't fix them all.